Style guide

 • task:(foo OR bar)

-# Key names
+# Key names and keyboard shortcuts

-When referring to a character on the keyboard by name, add the character between parentheses right after the name:
+When referring to a character on the keyboard by name, add the character between parentheses right after the name.

 Recommended: